btskinner/rworkshop/README.md

-#Workshop on R: gh-pages files
+Workshop on R: master files